Kmaev/usd_scene_qc/README.md

- USD Primvar QC
+ USD Stage QC

 This repo is an early prototype of a QC tool for USD scenes.
-It's part of a bigger set of utilities I’m building to catch sneaky issues that can break things during rendering.
+It's part of a broader set of utilities I’m building to catch sneaky issues that can break things during rendering.

+Primvars Check — our starting point and one of the core checks this tool performs

-The Problem
+The Problem:

 Let’s say you have a primvar (like Cd or st) on your geometry. — in our case, it’s called 'foo'.